elmobp/openduty/README.md

-# Build status
+#Build status

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ustream/openduty)
 [![image](https://api.travis-ci.org/ustream/openduty.svg)](https://travis-ci.org/ustream/openduty)
 [![Requirements Status](https://requires.io/github/openduty/openduty/requirements.svg?branch=master)](https://requires.io/github/openduty/openduty/requirements/?branch=master)

-# Important notice - project suspended
-The ex-Ustream team which is now part of IBM are **no longer maintaining this project**.
-Feel free to fork it and maintain it somewhere else, we will leave it accessible here but no new merges or commits will be made.
-Soon we will set the repository to read-only on Github.

-# What is this?
+#What is this?
 **Openduty** is an incident escalation tool, just like [Pagerduty](http://pagerduty.com) .
 It has a Pagerduty compatible API too.
 It's the result of the first [Ustream Hackathon](http://www.ustream.tv/blog/2014/03/27/hackathon-recap-21-ideas-11-teams-one-goal/).
 We enjoyed working on it.
 #Integrations
 Has been tested with Nagios, works well for us.
 Any Pagerduty Notifier using the Pagerduty API should work without a problem.
 [Icinga2 config](https://github.com/deathowl/OpenDuty-Icinga2) for openduty integration

-# Notifications
+#Notifications
-XMPP, email, SMS, Phone(Thanks Twilio for being awesome!), and Push notifications(thanks Pushover also),and Slack are supported at the moment.
+XMPP, email, SMS, Phone(Thanks Twilio for being awesome!), Push notifications(thanks Pushover, Prowl as well!)and Slack, HipChat, Rocket.chat are supported at the moment.
-# Current status
+#Current status
 Openduty is in Beta status, it can be considered stable at the moment, however major structural changes can appear anytime (not affecting the API, or the Notifier structure)

-# Contribution guidelines
+#Contribution guidelines
 Yes, please.
 You are welcome.
-# Feedback
+#Feedback
 Any feedback is welcome

-# Try it
+#Try it
 go to http://openduty.herokuapp.com , log in with root/toor , create your own user.
 In heroku demo mode user edit feature is disabled, so you can't misbehave.

-# Running on Heroku
+#Running on Heroku
 add the parts below to your settings.py and add psycopg2==2.5.1 to your requirements.txt

 ```